The Department of Public Safety is made up of Sinclair Police, Public Safety and the Communications Center.

 The department also employs a part-time Safety Coordinator who reviews all injuries that may occur at any campus, administers the campus emergency plans and coordinates the National Weather Service's Storm Ready program at all of the campuses.

 The Sinclair Police Communications Center serves as a vital link between the college community and the department in matters relating to public safety and emergency assistance.
-The Communications Center is staffed by three full-time and seven part-time dispatchers 24 hours a day, seven days a week and is responsible for answering calls for police, fire and emergency medical assistance, maintenance and escort services, monitoring fire, intrusion, emergency and maintenance alarms, dispatching and coordinating police, fire and EMS units in emergency and non-emergency situations.
+The Communications Center is staffed by full-time and part-time dispatchers 24 hours a day, seven days a week and is responsible for answering calls for police, fire and emergency medical assistance, maintenance and escort services, monitoring fire, intrusion, emergency and maintenance alarms, dispatching and coordinating police, fire and EMS units in emergency and non-emergency situations.

 The Communications Center is linked via computer network to the Dayton Police Department and other local, state, and national law enforcement agencies.
 The Center operates a dynamic computer-based system which monitors and /or controls various life safety and protection systems throughout campus.